-On mobile, cards appear below the embedded player.
+On mobile (or when the player is embedded below 415px wide), cards appear below the embedded player.
 Once a card appears, it will remain visible until the next card in the video is scheduled to appear.
 The viewer can slide through the cards below the player, which will take them to the point in the video when the card they are viewing was scheduled to first appear.

 On sites like Wix, Squarespace, and Wordpress, videos with cards play in-line on the mobile web.
 On Facebook and Twitter, the mobile apps and mobile web will link to vimeo.com video page.

 From the stats panel for your video, you can check the number of times all of its cards have been seen and clicked for the past 30 days.
 Learn more about stats for video interaction tools here.